benosho/landing-page-build/README.md

 - Hides navigation when user stops scrolling page
 - Adds a scroll to top button that is only visible when the user scrolls below the fold of the page.
 - Adds toggle function that expands or collapses a section when toggle button is clicked.

-## Attribution
-Written by Gbenga Oso on the Udacity Frontend Developer Course